-The Cadet Academy is an exciting 144-hour program that meets on Saturdays for 18-consecutive weeks and is designed to help Recruits lay the foundation for their future as an LAPD Cadet.
+The Cadet Leadership Academy meets on Saturdays for 18-consecutive weeks and is designed to help Recruits lay the foundation for their future as an LAPD Cadet.
 Through academics, physical training and drill, Recruits develop teamwork, leadership, and a variety of basic law enforcement skills that they will be able to use throughout their time as a Cadet as well as in their everyday lives.

 As is the case for every sworn LAPD officer, no day in the life of a Recruit or Cadet is the same as the one before; but if you want to get a glimpse of what life in the Academy is like, check out the “A Day in the Life of a Recruit” section.